ffortefct/observability/README.md

 Kibana and Grafana can be exposed with an Istio Gateway by setting `istio.kibana.enabled`, `istio.grafana.enabled` to true and specify both the gateway and destination host.
 The host, port and path should point to the respective service and match their configs (see the `values.yaml` file to know more).

-This chart uses the api version `networking.istio.io/v1beta1` to deploy the virtual services and destination rules.
+This chart uses the api version `networking.istio.io/v1beta1` to deploy the virtual services and destination rules and assumes that Istio is ready to use.

 ## OpenTelemetry Collector